 : vocals , guitar, keyboard , bass

-: Guitar Instructor - David Thompson University and the
+: Guitar Instructor - David Thompson University summer program and the

 English Instructor - Sanno Junior College, Jiogaoka, Japan.

 Composer, arranger, musician for "Potlatch" by Tom Shandell